 Materials Made to Last

-Finally, prioritizing durable building materials over affordable, short term products that will require repair or replacement relatively quickly — this has been a steady trend in recent years, and it’s one that is set to continue in 2021.
+Finally, prioritizing durable building materials over affordable, short term products that will require repair or replacement relatively quickly — this has been a steady trend in recent years, and it’s one that is set to continue.